 George Strait songs are some of the most enduring in country music history.
-The country icon has scored a record-breaking 60 No. 1 hits over the course of the last three decades — more than any other solo performer.
+The iconic artist has scored a record-breaking 60 No. 1 hits over the course of the last three decades -- more than any other solo performer.

 Our list of the Top 10 George Strait Songs includes tracks from every era of his career.

 Dana Hunt and Kent Robbins wrote this Strait classic.
-Describing a last-ditch attempt to rescue the relationship when she already has "one foot out the door," George keeps it simple as he reminds her of his feelings.
+Describing a last-ditch attempt to rescue the relationship when she already has "one foot out the door," Strait keeps it simple as he reminds her of his feelings.
 Imploring her to "write this down" as a reminder to herself, he dictates the letter with lines like "tell yourself I love you and I don't want you to go," in hopes she will reconsider.
-'Write This Down' became Strait's 36th No. 1 hit in July of 1999.
+"Write This Down" became Strait's 36th No. 1 hit in July of 1999.

 Penned by the legendary Hank Cochran, along with Dean Dillon and Royce Porter, this song is a tongue-in-cheek way to convince the women he loves that he'll be fine without her.
 Saying "Girl, your memory won't ever haunt me, 'cause I don't love you, and now if you'll buy that," he goes on to promise "ocean front property" in the land-locked state of Arizona, where the sea is allegedly visible from his front porch.

-Pining for four former flames (including one named 'Dimples') living in various cities throughout the Lone Star state, George sang this all the way to No. 1 in 1987, right after his chart-topping hit about ocean front property in Arizona.
-After leaving all his exes wondering of his whereabouts after breaking their hearts -- it's rumored he's passed away -- George reveals he's "alive and well in Tennessee."
+Pining for four former flames (including one named "Dimples") living in various cities throughout the Lone Star State, Strait sang this all the way to No. 1 in 1987, right after his chart-topping hit about ocean front property in Arizona.
+After leaving all his exes wondering of his whereabouts after breaking their hearts -- it's rumored he's passed away -- Strait reveals he's "alive and well in Tennessee."

 The highest chart debut of his long career, the song garnered Strait several awards and accolades, including a CMA Award and a Grammy nod.
 Telling the beautiful story of a man who says, "I've been to church, I've read the book," but doesn't see evidence of God until his baby girl is born, he finally realizes that "His fingerprints are everywhere, I just slowed down to stop and stare, opened my eyes and man I swear, I saw God today."
 It was another No. 1 hit for Strait, and tops our list of the Top 10 George Strait Songs.